5.1.4.4. RHEL (source)¶

 More info on working with a ROS workspace can be found in this tutorial.

-Note: if you are having trouble compiling all examples and this is preventing you from completing a successful build, you can use COLCON_IGNORE
+If you are having trouble compiling all examples and this is preventing you from completing a successful build, you can use the --packages-skip

 Set up your environment by sourcing the following file.